tic-tac-token/ttt-book/src/chapters/1/symbolic-testing.md

 Property-based tests are like running many randomly generated unit test cases, but we can do even better using *symbolic execution*.
 Rather than picking a specific, concrete integer value of `n` for each test, symbolic execution uses a special VM that leaves the value `n` as an abstract representation and exhaustively explores every possible execution path.
 This is more like a proof than a test, since it covers every possible input.

 Foundry does not yet support symbolic execution and testing, although it's on the roadmap.
-Insteaad we can use its predecessor [Dapptools](http://dapp.tools/) to write a few symbolic execution tests.
+Instead we can use its predecessor [Dapptools](http://dapp.tools/) to write a few symbolic execution tests.

 > **Installing Dapptools**
 >